Gopaldi Nazrul Islam Babu College

 Gopaldi Nazrul Islam Babu College is a private college and located in Gopaldi, Araihazar, Narayanganj.
-This college was founded in 2010 by the M.P (Member of the Parliament, Narayanganj-2) Md.
+This college was founded in 2010 by the former M.P (Member of the Parliament, Narayanganj-2) Md.
 Nazrul Islam Babu.
 Therefore, the college was named after him.
 This institution is also known as GNIBC/Babu college by the local people.

 Departments

 The college has been listed with three higher secondary department.